jasonsanjose/brackets-sass/README.md

 #### sourceMap
 If your `sourceComments` option is set to `map`, `sourceMap` allows setting a new path context for the referenced Sass files.
-The source map describes a path from your CSS file location, into the the folder where the Sass files are located.
+The source map describes a path relative to your your `output` CSS file location.
 In most occasions this will work out-of-the-box but, in some cases, you may need to set a different output.
 Default: `<filename>.css.map`.

 ### Sample .brackets.json File

 ```
+/*
+Resulting file tree will appear as follows:
++ css
+|--- bootstrap.css
+|--- bootstrap.css.map
++ sass
+|--- bootstrap.scss
+|--+ bootstap
+|  |--- somefiles.scss
+*/

 /* REMOVE comments from json file before using this template */
 {
     "path": {